djangify/our-spot/README.md

 ![logged out navbar](readme/images/rm-loggedout-navbar.png)

 In Phase One, email requirement is not necessary to become a member.
 Only user name and password are essential items, making registration quick and easy.
+As per the "I Think Therefore I Blog" instructions - ACCOUNT_EMAIL_VERIFICATION = "none" - has been added to the settings file.

 Business logic was used in the creation of the registation and log-in forms by ensuring that incoming data is validated against my business rules. e.g. users can create usernames using lowercase or uppercase text, they can log in with an email address or user name, an email address can only be used once to create an account etc